The Seeley Stable

 Low mows flanked the barn's center, where wagons drove in from Calhoun Street, loaded with hay.
 The hay was pitched to either side into the mows.
 The barn was demolished in the late 1920s.

-The 1974 reconstructed Seeley Stable houses a fine collection of 19th-century overland transportation gear and vehicles, including a carreta (an ox-drawn cart), mud wagon, Concord stage, and huge two-wagon freighter.
-Most of these rare artifacts were given to California State parks by Roscoe E. Hazard, a former rancher and retired highway contractor.
+The current structure was built 1974 and is home to a fine collection of 19th-century overland transportation gear and vehicles, including a carreta (an ox-drawn cart), mud wagon, Concord stage, and huge two-wagon freighter.
+Most of these rare artifacts were given to California State Parks by Roscoe E. Hazard, a former rancher and retired highway contractor.